 Weak Signals - the EUROCONTROL pro-active safety management approach

-Modern and complex socio-technical systems are sustained by continuous adaptations that often remain unseen in the absence of incidents or accidents.
-In order to understand such adaptations, high risk industries should go beyond the typical linear decomposition of work and the traditional root cause analysis.
+Modern and complex socio-technical systems are sustained by continuous adaptations that often remain invisible in the absence of incidents or accidents.
+To truly understand these adaptations, high-risk industries must move beyond linear decompositions of work and traditional root cause analysis.

-This meet-up introduces EUROCONTROL's SECA (Structured Exploration of Complex Adaptations): a practical method designed to dynamically and continuously capture and codify operational knowledge, with the purpose of uncovering weak signals and reveal factors that sustain everyday operations that might otherwise go unnoticed.
+In this meet-up, EUROCONTROL’s SECA (Structured Exploration of Complex Adaptations) was introduced - a practical method designed to dynamically and continuously capture and codify operational knowledge.
+SECA aimed to uncover weak signals and reveal the underlying factors that sustain everyday operations but might otherwise go unnoticed.

-Starting from systems theory and knowledge management, we'll highlight how weak signal detection can support a shift toward proactive safety management.
-Rather than relying solely on reactive investigations that focus on human error, failures and breakdowns, SECA enables foresight by helping organisations anticipate emerging trends and future threats in today’s complex systems.
+Grounded in systems theory and knowledge management, the session explored how weak signal detection can support a shift toward proactive safety management.
+Rather than relying solely on reactive investigations focused on human error, failures and breakdowns, SECA was presented as enabling foresight by helping organisations anticipate emerging trends and future threats in today’s complex systems.

 Our speakers